masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **Have a look in the following codebase that I am trying to express the Javascript's multi-threaded nature despite of it's single-threaded architecture**.

 Suppose an Accounts software performs auto transaction from it's branches.
 Two branches act transaction in every 5 second and another branch in every 4 second.
 All transactions happen twice a daily.
 A notification system generate transaction message in every second.
 Accounts software got the message to display updated status of when which branch performed auto transaction.

-Let's see the example code below.
+**Let's see the example code below**,
 ```javascript
 // example:
 const accounts = () => {